ERISA & Employee Benefits

-- Serving as counsel to Taft-Hartley plans
+- Serving as counsel to ERISA multi-employer union Taft-Hartley plans and California State governmental plans

-- Defending litigation against single employer plans
+- Defending litigation against multi-employer and single-employer plans

 - Assisting MEWAS and association plans in navigating legislative changes to the Insurance Code

-Regulatory and Transactional Advice
+Regulatory and transactional advice

 - Assisting plan trustees in fulfilling their roles as fiduciaries

-- Assisting in the administration of Qualified Domestic Relations Orders (QDROs)
+- Assisting in the administration of Qualified Domestic Relations Orders (QDROs) and Qualified Medical Child Support Orders (QMCSOs)

-Litigation and Representation before Agencies
+Litigation and representation before agencies

 - Defending plan sponsors, administrators, and claims administrators from ERISA benefits claims in state and federal court